tpoisot/ms_pop_networks/ms_pop.md

 contingent on our ability (i) integrate different types of interactions in ecological networks [@kefi_more_2012], and (ii) to provide rich meta-data regarding the identity of each node in the network.
+% DG: you have to go further than a ref to Kefi here, this section adress interactions that are not considered by Kefi.
+You can have a look instead at Goudard and Loreau
+Goudard, A. & Loreau, M. (2008).
+Non-trophic interactions, biodiversity and ecosystem functioning : an interaction web model.
+The American Naturalist, 171 : 91–106.

 ## Benefits for network analysis